Carnagion/dissertation/interim/interim.typ

 From the times for the last scheduled aircraft for each instance, it can be observed that later aircraft start accumulating large delays -- greater than 10 minutes each.
 This can be explained by the dominance of de-icing durations, which are considerably higher than aircraft separations -- de-icing typically takes upwards of five minutes, whereas separations are usually three minutes or less.
 As a result, the de-icing queue proves to be the primary bottleneck and cause of delays.

-One possible solution for minimising these delays is to modify the scheduling strategy described in @scheduling-strategy to allow aircraft to wait at the runway.
-This will allow aircraft to de-ice earlier than they would have been able to if they had waited at the gates instead, thus freeing up the de-icing queue sooner and potentially reducing delays for future aircraft.
+One possible solution for minimising these delays is to modify the scheduling strategy described in @scheduling-strategy to allow departing aircraft to wait at the runway.
+This will allow aircraft to de-ice earlier than they would have been able to if they had waited at the gates instead, thus freeing up the de-icing queue sooner and potentially reducing delays for future departures.
 However, it would also increase fuel consumption, and may thus require a modification to the objective function as well.
 Further research is required into this to understand its potential benefits and drawbacks.

 == Visualising Sequences

 Alongside the branch-and-bound algorithm, a tool for visualising generated runway sequences has also been developed.
-The visualiser takes any sequence of departures and de-icing times and produces a Scalable Vector Graphic (SVG) file showcasing the earliest allocated departure time, pushback duration, pre-de-ice taxi duration, scheduled de-icing time, de-ice duration, post-de-ice taxi duration, runway lineup time, and scheduled departure time for each aircraft.
+The visualiser takes any sequence of departures and de-icing times and produces a Scalable Vector Graphic (SVG) file showcasing the earliest allocated operation time, pushback duration, pre-de-ice taxi duration, scheduled de-icing time, de-ice duration, post-de-ice taxi duration, runway lineup time, and scheduled operation time for each aircraft.
 The SVG format was chosen because it is a vector graphics format supported by a wide range of browsers and image applications, and because its XML-like syntax makes SVG files easy to create and manipulate within code.
 An output from the visualiser is shown below:

 #figure(image("visual.svg"), caption: [Visualiser output])

 Time increases along the horizontal axis, while the aircraft that are sequenced are laid out vertically, from the first to take-off at the top, to the last at the bottom.
 The different durations are coloured differently to help distinguish them.
-The black lines represent the scheduled de-icing and departure times, and the dashed lines represent the earliest allocated departure times for each aircraft.
+The black lines represent the scheduled de-icing and operation times, and the dashed lines represent the earliest allocated operation times for each aircraft.
 Although simple, this output already aids greatly in obtaining a better view and understanding of the generated sequences, and was also invaluable in identifying and eliminating bugs in the branch-and-bound implementation.

 As the project progresses, there will likely be a need for different kinds of visualisations and plots -- for example, plotting a tree of intermediate solutions considered by the runway sequencing algorithm(s).
 As such, there is a need to continually work on the visualiser and enhance its capabilities.